Angel0po/EDA_BON-AO/README.md

 We have found out that if the song has 3 or fewer credited artists, was released during the 2020s, is in tune with C sharp, and is in the major mode, the more likely that the song will show up on the given dataset.

-In terms of platform statistics, if the song is in Spotify playlists, Apple Music charts and Shazam charts
+In terms of platform statistics, if the song is in Spotify playlists, Apple Music charts, and Shazam charts, it is more likely that the song will show up on the given dataset.
+It was also found that the artist frequency in playlists across all platforms is more consistent than the artist frequency in charts across all platforms.

----

-### 9. Final Words
-Provide a brief conclusion of the project findings.

 ---